 - And in 2017?
 Well, right here, right now, sections of pavement on Green Wrythe Lane are still being converted to shared-use, five years after the first section of footway elsewhere on Green Wrythe Lane was being converted.
 How is that for progress?
 Who benefits from the saga of Green Wrythe Lane?
 In a word, hopeless.

 So, unfortunately, very little appears to have actually changed on the ground in Sutton in the last five years.
 The comments made by Chris Boardman, in a speech to councillors in March 2014, come to mind: “I don’t know the specific challenges that your boroughs face.
 But I know that, in my area, I came up against a lot of what I term ‘positive indifference’.
 We have some fantastic noises, and some really positive speeches, backed up with minimal resource and energy.
 Energy that is mostly directed at finding a very good rational of why we can’t change”

 There has been some good news.
 In opposition, Cllr Neil Garratt (Conservative, Beddington South) has been asking some timely questions of the Council.
-Most recently at the January 2017 Council meeting (post to follow), but also in January 2015, as reported here, and indeed on numerous other occasions.
+Most recently this month (see Timely questions to the Council in March 2017), but also in January 2015, as reported here, and indeed on numerous other occasions.